carloscolmenarez/start-ec2-instance-and-update-hosts-file/README.md

 1. Starts the EC2 instance.
 2. Retrieves the instance's public IP.
-3. Update the system `hosts` file with the public IP for the hosts specified in the `urls.txt` file.
+3. Update the system `hosts` file with the public IP for the urls specified in the `hosts.txt` file (one per line).

 ## Requirements